rafidoth/rafidoth/README.md

 # 💫 About Me:
 Hello there!
-I'm [Your Name], a passionate Computer Science undergraduate student with a strong interest in web application development.
+I'm Rafi, a passionate Computer Science undergraduate student with a strong interest in web application development.
 I thrive on challenges and love to explore new technologies and frameworks to create innovative and user-friendly web experiences.

 ## 🌐 Socials: